A personal essay by Michael Williams, Chief Risk & Compliance Officer, General Counsel

 Origins of Black History Month

 The commemoration of Black History Month dates back to 1926, when Harvard-educated African American historian Carter G. Woodson proposed setting aside a time devoted to honour the accomplishments of African Americans and to heighten awareness of Black history in the United States.
 This led to the establishment of Negro History Week in 1926.
 Meanwhile, in Canada, celebrations of Black history began shortly thereafter.
 During the early 1970s, the week became known as Black History Week and was expanded into Black History Month in 1976.
-Which brings us to February 2021.
 As wealth management professionals who focus on client families and their unique goals, Black History Month underscores the importance of understanding our clients’ genealogical heritage – and this includes their distinct ethnic and cultural background.
 Richardson Wealth is predicated on the notion of supporting client families holistically, beyond just dollars and cents.
 Our Dedicated Advisor Partners, supported by the whole firm, regard client families, like all families, as “links between the ages, containing past and present expectations, sacred memories and future promise”.
 Black History Month reminds us of the need to learn more about the distinct stories and important contributions of Black Canadians to the development of Canada, the continued challenges of equality, diversity and inclusion, and the importance of Black communities to the history and future of this country.

 … and the potential to build economic opportunity for Black communities